ayoung4/fp-remote-data/readme.md

 # fp-remote-data

 ## Overview
 A collection of ADTs representing data that must be fetched asynchronously, inspired by [@devexperts/remote-data-ts](https://github.com/devexperts/remote-data-ts).
 Provides a wider range of ADTs for more specific use cases, such as a feed that displays data that can be refreshed.
-Additionally, each ADT provides a transition function that makes it easy to use the ADT as an implementation of a finite state machine within a state management system such as redux. **Part of the fp-ts ecosystem.**
+Additionally, each ADT provides a transition function that makes it easy to use the ADT as an implementation of a finite state machine within a state management system such as redux. **WIP, NOT SAFE FOR PRODUCTION.
+Part of the fp-ts ecosystem.**

 ## Installation
 npm: